keithrbennett/keithrbennett.github.io/_posts/2010-03-06-sun-java-coding-conventions-revisited.md

 * * *

-That&#8217;s what I think, but my beliefs are a function of my finite knowledge and experience.
+That's what I think, but my beliefs are a function of my finite knowledge and experience.
 There may be other ways of viewing these issues.
 What do _you_ think?